-- 1 Press the button to turn on the image display. - 2 Press the ≡ button to open the main menu, use the up or down side of the ⊕ controller to select the Print (DPOF) menu, and then press OK. - Note If you are marking or unmarking all images on the CF memory card, it does not matter which image is displayed on the image display. - 4 Select Yes to mark a single image.
-If you want to mark or unmark another image, use the right or left side of the controller to scroll to the image, select Yes, and then press OK.
-Repeat this step until you have finished marking and unmarking images.
-When you are finished, press OK to exit.
+- 1 Press the ▶ button to turn on the image display. - 2 Press the button to open the main menu, use the up or down side of the ⋄ controller to select the Print (DPOF) menu, and then press OK. - 3 If you are marking or unmarking a single image, use the controller to scroll to the image you want to add to or remove from the print order.